-Vivien Marcow Speiser is the Director and Professor of the Institute for Arts and Health in The Graduate School of Arts and Social Sciences, Lesley University.
+Vivien Speiser is the Co-Director and Professor Emerita of the Institute for Arts and Health in The Graduate School of Arts and Social Sciences, Lesley University.
+She is also a Distinguished Research Associate in the Drama for Life Program at the University of the Witwatersrand.
 She is a licensed mental health counselor, a dance therapist and an expressive arts therapist and educator.
 Her work has allowed her unparalleled access to working with groups across the United States, Israel and internationally.

 She has used the arts as a way of communicating across borders and across cultures and believes in the power of the arts to create the conditions for personal and social change and transformation.
 As former founder and director of the Arts Institute Project in Israel, she has been influential in the development of Expressive Arts Therapy in that country.
 Her current interests are in working with communities under duress, trauma through the arts, and cross-cultural conflict transformation.
 She is a co-editor of The Arts, Education and Social Change: Little Signs of Hope, published by Peter Lang.